aia39/Object-Based-Mask-Generation/README.md

 The repository includes:
-* Source code of Mask R-CNN built on Inception Resnet V2 backbone.
+* Source code of Mask R-CNN built on Inception Resnet V2 backbone to generate masked frame/video ** Source code of Privacy Protection.
+Main goal of this task to provide privacy to privacy sensitive objects in a video.
+Some example of privacy protection is given in [this](https://github.com/aia39/Privacy_Protection_MASKRCNN_Resnet101) repo.

 ## Getting Started
 1. Clone this repository